rust-lang/rfcs/text/0000-rand-crate-redesign.md

 `Wrapping`](https://github.com/serde-rs/serde/issues/1020) (and I'm too lazy to write a workaround).

+Alternatively, serialisation could be enabled via a simple custom trait instead of depending on serde.

 These traits can be added in the future without breaking compatibility, however they may be worth discussing now.